Deafness in Taiwan: Elementary (grades 1-6)

 In deaf schools, DHH children across ages and ability levels are placed in the same class where they are taught an adapted version of the traditional education curriculum modified for DHH use.
 Since deaf students have lower literacy levels compared to their hearing peers, teachers intentionally spend more time using pictures, drawings, Signed Chinese, Zhuyin Fuhao, and Zhuyin finger alphabet to explain concepts.
 TSL is also commonly used at this level.

 Junior high (Grades 7-9)

 At this level, more emphasis is placed on writing short essays in Chinese and bilingual techniques are employed to assist in mathematics instruction (explain word problems using Signed Chinese or TSL before calculations).
 In addition, by this level, most texts contain little to no visual aids, posing a difficulty for DHH students whose reading tend to fall below their grade level.
-Their low linguistic levels are also the primary reason why DHH students often fail the Gaokao.

 High school (grades 10-12)

-For DHH individuals who pass Gaokao, they will enter a traditional high school where curriculum and use of sign language and interpretation services vary across schools.
+In traditional high schools, the curriculum and use of sign language and interpretation services vary.
 Deaf high schools are more comparable to trade schools than traditional education, offering courses on cuisine, dressmaking, printing, and graphic arts.
 Moreover, after reaching 18, DHH youth can attend driving schools that provide sign interpreters during driving tests and receive their license.